 A lung diffusion capacity test measures how well oxygen moves from your lungs into your blood.

 This test is similar to spirometry.

 You breathe into a tube attached to a special machine.
-The test will help your doctor find the parts of the lungs with healthy exchange between carbon dioxide and oxygen.
-Your doctor can also use the test to see how much of your lungs are unhealthy because of diseases such as emphysema (a type of COPD in which your air sacs gradually thin out and are destroyed).
+The test will help your doctor know how well oxygen is passed from the lung’s airways into the blood.
+The result can help diagnose a pulmonary vascular disease as well as determine the amount of damage done by a disease such as emphysema (a type of COPD in which your air sacs gradually thin out and are destroyed).

 Bronchial Provocation Test